 - Duration – Normally, ads will be displayed no more than two weeks.
 Any longer and the information becomes stale.
 Please plan accordingly when submitting your completed ad.

-- Number of ads – Your ad is more likely to be posted campus wide if it is a single image rather than multiple versions of the ad promoting the same topic/event.
+- Number of ads – Due to the high number of ads received from various departments, your ad is more likely to be posted campus wide if it is a single image rather than multiple versions of the ad promoting the same topic/event.
 Additionally, your ad is more likely to be posted if it is submitted by itself rather than with multiple ads for different topics/events happening around the same time.
 Contact Ivon Foster if you need guidance.

 Building Your Own Ads for Campus Distribution

-- Insert or type your content (including text and images) to that slide and arrange it so that it looks good.
+Insert or type your content (including text and images) to a single slide and arrange it so that it looks good.

 - Contrast – be sure the font color doesn’t blend into the background.